What does a Risk Management Manager do?

 How to become a Risk Management Manager?

-To summarize, the journey to becoming a Risk Management Manager includes:
+To summarize, follow these steps to become a Risk Management Manager:

 How long does it take to become a Risk Management Manager?